react-navigation/react-navigation.github.io/versioned_docs/version-6.x/upgrading-from-5.x.md

 The `adaptive` option is removed since you can already disable the automatic label positioning by specifying a `tabBarLabelPosition`.

-To keep the same behavior as before, you can specify these in `screenOptions`.
+The old options will still keep working with a deprecation warning.
+To avoid the deprecation warning, move these to `screenOptions`.

 ### The `tabBarVisible` option is no longer present